GersonTimbe/Jet-Engine-Combustion-Process_PYTHON/README.md

 **Codes:**\
 **Code 1:** *Ideal Chamber* \
  Generates the chamber used to do the simulations, that is an approximation of the real one.
-This retangular chamber was needed to make it possible to apply the numerical method used. </p>
+This rectangular chamber was needed to make it possible to apply the numerical method used. (see the result in </p>

 **Code 2:** *Numerical Meshes* \
 Generates the two meshes used to do the partition of the domain and discretize the equations.